An island located in the heart of Poole H Read more [...]

 The toll prices for the ferry are as follows (1st July 2018):

 Pedestrians (one way charge from Sandbanks) – £1.00

 Car or Light Van/Most Camper Vans (up to 3500 Kg maximum operating weight), minibuses up to 17 seats – £4.50

 Goods Vehicle with a maximum operating weight of more than 3500 Kg.
 Toll includes VAT at the applicable rate – £9.00

 Bus or Coach (with 18 or more seats inc. driver) – £9.00

 Pedestrians and bikers pay at the ticket machine before getting on the ferry at the Sandbanks end, the other vehicles pay at the toll booth on Shell Bay after the crossing.
 Previously the original toll was a wooden hut below Knoll House at Pipley Bridge.
 When the current owners took over they moved the toll booth to Shell Bay implementing a computerised toll system as well as rebuilding both slipways and building a new roundabout at Shell Bay.

 Regular users of the service can get discounted tickets when buying in bulk.
 These can be ordered from the Sandbanks Ferry website.
-Please note that they do not accept credit or debit cards so do remember your cash!
+Card payments are now accepted at toll boxes on the Studland side of crossing.